Tudat/tudat/_sources/tutorials/tudatFeatures/environmentSetup/availableSettings.rst.txt

        double centralBodyGravitationalParameter = ...
        std::string frameOrigin = "SSB";
        std::string frameOrientation = "J2000";
-       bodySettings[ "Jupiter" ]->ephemerisSettings = boost::make_shared< KeplerEphemerisSettings >(
+       bodySettings[ "Jupiter" ]->ephemerisSettings = std::make_shared< KeplerEphemerisSettings >(
            initialStateInKeplerianElements, epochOfInitialState, centralBodyGravitationalParameter, frameOrigin, frameOrientation );

    creating a Kepler orbit as ephemeris using the given kepler elements and associated initial time and gravitational parameter.
 See :ref:`tudatFeaturesFrameStateTransformations` for more details on orbital elements in Tudat.

 .. class:: ConstantEphemerisSettings